Open Door Success

 The ability to participate in activities that once caused too much pain

-Paula’s desire to help others opened a door that gave the nurse in her audience an opportunity to help Paula.
+Paula’s desire to help others opened a door that gave the nurse in her audience an opportunity to provide the correct diagnosis.

-The nurse provided information that Paula used to open the door to a life of no pain in her spine.
+The nurse provided information that Paula used to open the door to a life of no pain in her spine, making her wish come true.

 The Treatment That Ended The Pain In Paula’s Spine

 When the boy in school pulled the chair out from under Paula, she landed hard on her tailbone.
 Thirty-three years later, the nurse told Paula that her spinal cord had tensed up because of the hard landing on the floor.
 When Paula did anything that hurt over the years, the tension in her spinal cord increased.
-As the tension increased, Paula’s pelvis shifted out of place.
+With the correct diagnosis Paula learned that as the tension increased, Paula’s pelvis shifted out of place.
 With her pelvis out of place, Paula’s hips shifted out of place.
+One of the multiple chiropractors Paula saw realized that Paula felt pain when she put weight on her spine.
+He took an x-ray of Paula’s spine, hoping to determine the problem.
+He told Paula she had no S curve in her spine.
+Paula has no idea why that chiropractor did not make the correct diagnoses about her spinal cord after seeing her x-ray.

 Paula has not felt any pain in her spine since June 28, 1996 when she received her first NOT treatment.
 Most spinal problems require more than one NOT treatment.
 The chiropractor who treated Paula was surprised at the immediate success and felt that her spine must have been “ready” to be healed.

-Do an Internet search for more information about NOT and to find NOT practitioners.
+Do an Internet search for more information about Neural Organizational Technique and to find NOT practitioners.
 The chiropractor who treated Paula is now deceased.

 All rights reserved.